 Tip #05: Practice Conversational English and giving presentations, and ask for feedback

 It seems obvious but improving your conversation and presentation skills with the opportunity to have feedback is a great way to improve your language skills.
 Often, people, I work with express frustration at no one giving them feedback when they speak.
-So setting up a time to do this is essential.
+Setting up a time to do this is essential.
 You need to make it explicit with the mentor or person you are working with what exactly you want them to give you feedback about and what will help you most.
+It's also essential to think about who your audience is.
+With many of my clients, we do a lot of work around trying to understand the different motivational value systems of their team using reputable assessment tools so that we can adapt the language for the audience.

 Tip #06: Practice real situations related to your role